sagemath/trac_to_gh/Issue 7501.md

 # Issue 7501: notebook -- include codemirror in sage

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7501

 Original creator: was